Boris8470/odin-recipes_new/README.md

-# odin-recipes_new
+# odin-recipes

-My second web project
+My first web project

+This project will help me to practice and apply in website, the most famous HTML and CSS tegs and styles

+Bye for now